-In the Gibson vs. Fender debate, where do you stand?
-Here, professional musician Michael L. shares his thoughts on the two brands…
+In the Fender vs. Gibson debate, where do you stand and what’s really the difference between the two?
+Here, professional musician Michael L. shares everything you need to know…

 If you’re like most guitarists, you like to talk about your gear, too.
 You’ll find heated debates online about the best guitar amps, strings, pedals, and more.
 And if you’re in the market for your first guitar, you’ll likely get a lot of (unsolicited) advice about the best guitar brands and models.